bladeba/MSX/Enhanced Games/Galious - enhanced/readme.md

                - Fixed: In "Castle Song" there was a instrument very annoying, we have cut that high frequency.
 Commented by Wolf

-               - Added: Intro and Outro translated to Japanese, Thanks to [Takamichi Suzukawa](https://www.msx.org/users/takamichi)
+               - Added: Intro and Outro translated to Japanese, Thanks to Takamichi Suzukawa.

                - Added: Popolon and Aphrodite description translated to Japanese.